 At this point, you can make updates to these constituents’ physical addresses or email addresses, if you have that information.
 If you do make changes, you will then need to click the Update recipients button to cause the donor records to be included in whatever segment their updated contact information pulls them into.

 The summary is an overview of your donors for the year in question, broken down by how you can communicate with them.

 Whichever segment is in the first position, you should see that the numbers match between who can receive whichever communication and how many are categorized that way in the summary.

 As an example, those who can only receive email are in your email statement, because the email statement by definition doesn’t have precedence.
-If you move this up by clicking the arrow, all the constituents who receive email will receive email, and those who can only receive mail will be left in the printed statement.
+If you change your priority selection, all the constituents who can receive email will receive email, and those who can only receive mail will be left in the printed statement.
 The statements are mutually exclusive, so constituents who will receive the printed statement won’t receive an email, even if they could receive it, and vice versa.

 Working with your letter and email content

 Before sending out your annual statement mailing or email, you will need to customize your content for each one–in essence, replacing the default text in LGL with the text and information you want to provide to your donors in your annual statement.

 When you update your letter and email text, you’ll be taken through stepped processes that look like an LGL mailing or an LGL email, but they work a little differently because the recipient list and the mailing and email name and category are locked down.
 When your content is added to both and your gift table is updated and ready, you can download your letters to send them, and you can queue your email for delivery.
 The article sections below explain how to complete these steps.

 Adding your letter content